sudhanshu99/hello-world/README.md

 Hello Folks!

 I'm Sudhanshu Upadhyay, a Software Developer..
-My areas of interest are Machine Learning, Deep Learning, front end development and I like reading.
+My areas of interest are Data Science, Machine Learning, Deep Learning and I like reading a lot.